TheRegisb/VisualSystolicFIR/README.md

 Having an array larger than the size of the screen leads to undefined behaviour.

+On completing, the program will show the convolution of the given inputs against the given coefficients.

 # Prerequisite
 Python 3 and, for Windows users, the `windows-curses` Python library.